jr-dev1001/Hacking-Odyssey.github.io/_posts/2024-6-27-IntegratingMLModelinWeb.md

 ---
 layout: post
-title: Integrating 🛠️ Tensorflow custom models in Frontend Applications💻.
+title: Integrating Tensorflow models in Frontend Applications.
 subtitle: How does model interact with frontend?
 excerpt_image:
 categories: MachineLearning